Domain vs Hosting: What’s the Difference & Why It Matters

 1. Brainstorm your domain name first

-Having a name that reflects your brand is easy to spell and memorable.
-Keep it short, avoid numbers or hyphens when possible.
+Having a name that reflects your brand, is easy to spell and memorable makes all the difference.
+Keep it short and avoid numbers or hyphens when possible.
+Not sure where to start?
+Our AI Domain Name Generator can suggest available options based on your brand or niche.

 2. Choose a domain name

-Confirm your domain name and then click “CONTINUE”.
+Happy with your choice?
+Click “CONTINUE”.
 If it’s taken, try variations or different domain extensions like .net, .org, .store, .co or .tech.

 Now, enter your details and click on “SUBMIT PAYMENT” to purchase it.
 Most domains are valid for one year, but you can register for multiple years upfront.